Calyptus-Learn/SC-Security-Challenges/README.md

 The game has two characters, Alice and Bob.
 You help Bob who is trying to give Alice a hard time.
 Some challenges may time to time introduce other characters as well.

-Some challenges require Bob to steal the funds from Alice's smart contracts, some want Bob to halt her smart-contracts using a DOS and some want Bob to blow Alice's mind.
+Some challenges require Bob to steal the funds from Alice's smart contracts, some want Bob to halt Alice's smart-contracts using a DOS and some want Bob to blow Alice's mind.

 Are you ready to play the game?